adhese/sdk/README.md

 It allows a uniform way to identify request parameters and include advertising from your Adhese account.

 ###Build from source
-Checkout this repository and type make
+Checkout this repository and type 'make' in the root of the SDK directory.
+To build the SDK without ajax support, use 'make noajax'

 ###Use compressed distribution
 Use the adhese.min.js directly in your web page.

 ###Getting started
 1. Load the javascript in the HEAD of the page

 		<script type="text/javascript" src="adhese.min.js"></script>

 2. Provide a local function that returns the content identification